BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 ### Notable Limitations
 * C Lightning implementation not common amongst average node runners
-* No windows or Linux option
+* No Windows or Linux option
 * Only supports Coldcard hardware wallet

 ### Available on